doty1130/doty1130/README.md

 - 👋 Hi, I’m @doty1130
 - 👀 I’m interested in Game Design & Development, .Net, and Web Development
-- 🌱 I’m currently learning python, Always learning about the vast .Net world.
+- 🌱 Always learning about the vast .Net world.
 - 💞️ I’m looking to collaborate on Not much at the moment
 - 📫 How to reach me ...
 Email me at doty1130@gmail.com